gabrielanhaia/bookshop/README.md

 - **Expand Domain**: Add features like user management, notifications, and reporting.
 - **Optimize Performance**: Improve the application's performance and scalability.
 - **More examples with some message based communication**: I would like to show how to use messages (RabbitMQ or Kafka) to communicate between different services, and re-use the same domain logic.
-- **CI/CD Pipeline**: Implement a CI/CD pipeline to automate testing and deployment.
-Maybe use some GitHub Actions.
 - **Monitoring and Logging**: Add monitoring and logging to track application performance and errors.